Embedding transmission problems for Maxwell's equations into elliptic theory: Introduction

-The boundaries $\Gamma = \de \Om_{-}$ and $\de\Om$ are supposed to be Lipschitz.
-The material parameters under consideration $\ep = \ep (\x)$ and $\mu = \mu (\x)$ can be either complex-valued functions with a positive real part or real-valued positive definite matrix functions (the medium is anisotropic in the latter case).
+The boundaries $\Gamma = \de \Om_{-}$ and $\de\Om$ are assumed to be Lipschitz.
+The material parameters under consideration $\ep = \ep (\x)$ and $\mu = \mu (\x)$ can be either complex-valued functions with positive real parts or matrix functions with positive-definite real parts (the medium is anisotropic in the latter case).